SE-UP/RSE-UP/chapters/intro_snakemake.md

 ### Installation via Conda/Mamba

-If you already use Conda for other parts of the project you are working on it is recommended to install Snakemake through Conda as well, because it also enables Snakemake to handle other software dependencies.
+If you already use Conda for other parts of the project you are working on, it is recommended to install Snakemake through Conda as well, because it also enables Snakemake to handle other software dependencies.

 First, you need to install a Conda-based Python3 distribution.